 If you’ve ever had to redesign a live WordPress site, then you know the challenges involved.

-Instead of shutting down the Live Site for the time it takes for the redesign, it’s often a good idea to put up a development site (or a “Dev Site”) in a subfolder or a subdirectory, work on the redesign there, and then move it to the root domain and replace the Live Site.
+Instead of shutting down the Live Site for the period, it takes for the redesign, it’s often a good idea to put up a development site (or a “Dev Site”) in a subfolder or a subdirectory, work on the redesign there, and then move it to the root domain and replace the Live Site.

 There are a number of different ways to move from a subfolder or subdirectory to the root domain.
 Below we’ll go over the process for doing that.